airshipit/pegleg/doc/source/artifacts.rst

 The definition artifacts are stored in the below directory structure.
 This structure is used only to assist humans in maintaining the data.
-When the documents are consumed by the UCP services, they are viewed as a flat set of all documents.::
+When the documents are consumed by the Airship services, they are viewed as a flat set of all documents.::

   deployment_files/deployment_files